ElinaFF/PICO/index.md

 ### Windows installation
-Don't forget to make sure that Microsoft Visual C++ is correctly installed.
+Don't forget to check that Microsoft Visual C++ is correctly installed.

 #### Python
 In order to install Python, you need to go to this [link](https://www.python.org/downloads/windows/).
 Download your